 In July of 2011, Alaska legislation prohibiting the sale and possession of a number of the common chemical compounds found in these synthetic cannabinoids was enacted.

-Following this enactment, the SDEU purchased a number of suspect products from a variety of vendors around the state.
-The items were submitted to the Scientific Crime Detection Laboratory (SCDL) for analysis.
-Additionally SDEU monitored submissions to the SCDL of these items from other law enforcement agencies.
+Submission data from the Scientific Crime Detection Laboratory for 2012 shows a total of 105 synthetic cannabinoid submissions with 9 awaiting analysis.
+Of those analyzed, only 6 were determined to contain substances prohibited by current state law.